 wine being poured from a glass measuring cup into sauteed aromatics and tomato paste in a red enameled Dutch oven

-Next, pour the wine into the pot to deglaze.
+Next, pour dry white wine into the pot to deglaze it (I use Pinot Grigio).
 Use a wooden spoon to scrape the browned bits (known as “fond”) from the bottom of the pot.
 These bits are packed with caramelized flavor from the sausage, vegetables, and tomato paste, and will enrich the broth.

 Allow the wine to simmer, stirring frequently, until almost completely evaporated.
 This will take about 2-3 minutes, concentrating the flavors.